yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. Kuzuhara H, Takimoto H, **Sato Y**, Kanagawa A. (2020) Insect pest detection and identification method based on deep learning for realizing a pest control system. **_Proceedings of the Society of Instrument and Control Engineers (SICE) 2020 Annual Conference 2020_**. pp. 709–714. <https://doi.org/10.23919/SICE48898.2020.9240458>

 ## Contributions to books
+1. **Sato Y** and Muranaka T (editors). (in press) New fields of ecology opened by omics technology: linking genes and traits to achieve a comprehensive analysis of plant life-history (in Japanese).
+Species Biology Series, Bun-ichi Sogo Shuppan, Tokyo, Japan. [waiting for the rest one chapter on 16 September 2022]
 1. **Sato Y.** (in press) Chapter 4.
 The maintenance of trichome dimorphism through associational effects: a case study of *Arabidopsis halleri* and a leaf beetle (in Japanese).
-In: Species Biology Series (ed. by The Society for the Study of Species Biology), Bun-ichi Sogo Shuppan, Tokyo, Japan.
+In: Species Biology Series (Y. Sakata and T. Tsunoda editors), Bun-ichi Sogo Shuppan, Tokyo, Japan.

 ## Patents and licenses
 *None*